adamurban04/portfolio/_posts/2024-01-23-my-first-semester-at-university-of-limerick.markdown

 ![Picture of UL stairs]({{ "/images/ulstairsPic.jpg" | relative_url }})

-Note: swimming in the evening is the perfect way to clear the mind and relax
+Note: swimming in the evening is the perfect way to clear the mind